intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 The overall architecture of Analytics Zoo Cluster Serving solution is illustrated as below:

 ![overview](cluster_serving_overview.jpg)

-The illustration below outlined a 3-step "Prepare-Launch-Inference" principle.
+The illustrations below outline a 3-step "Prepare-Launch-Inference" principle.
 The same principle applies regardless if you use Analytics Zoo by a Docker image or not.
 Note that the Quick Start example uses a pre-built Docker image and already provides some preparation work so it looks more simplified than 3 steps.

 ![steps](cluster_serving_steps.jpg)

 ### 1. Install and prepare Cluster Serving environment on a local node: